Umm el-Jimal: Archaeology

 In 2014, extensive damage was done to the site by tomb raiders.
 Sparked by rumors of gold, looters have destroyed many tombs.
 "The looters are looking not only for gold but for ceramics, glassware, lamps, masonry and bits of jewelry, all of which quickly find their way into the global antiquities trade."

+UNESCO World Heritage Site

+A request for UNESCO world heritage status was submitted in 2022.
+In July 2024, Umm el-Jimal was admitted during the 46th session held in India.